-- Sensitivity analyses tell us (choose all answers that you believe to be correct): - How much our model outputs change based on changes in our model inputs - 2.
-Whether or not we would change our decision if our model inputs were different - 3.
-How uncertain we are about making the decision based on the model - 4.
-Tell us whether the decision-problem is politically or ethically sensitive
+- Sensitivity analyses tell us (choose all answers that you believe to be correct): - 1.
+How much model outputs change based on changes to the inputs - 2.
+Whether our decision would change with different inputs - 3.
+How uncertain we feel about the decision - 4.
+Whether the decision-problem is politically sensitive